 Once added, an additional column will appear in your campaign dashboard, showing the value that each ad or campaign brings to your business.

-Common conversion tracking issues (and how to fix them)
+Common tracking issues and how to fix them

 You’re now well-versed in the importance of conversion tracking in Google Ads — but what happens when you hit a roadblock?